OK Human: Composition

-Musically, OK Human has been described as orchestral pop, chamber pop, baroque pop, pop, and pop rock.
+Musically, OK Human has been described as orchestral pop, chamber pop, baroque pop, pop, pop rock, and emo.

 Critical reception

-OK Human received generally favorable reviews.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the release received an average score of 75, based on 21 reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? gave the album a 7.3 out of 10, based on their assessment of the critical consensus.

-Writing for AllMusic, Stephen Thomas Erlewine wrote a highly positive review of the album, stating that the album "offers a singular, complete listening experience unlike anything else in their catalog."
+Writing for AllMusic, Stephen Thomas Erlewine wrote a positive review of the album, stating that the album "offers a singular, complete listening experience unlike anything else in their catalog."
 Similarly, R.A.
 Hagan, writing for Clash Music, praised the album for being "more careful, sincere, and delicately crafted" than the band's previous two studio albums, Pacific Daydream and the Black Album.
 Aaron Mook of Chorus.fm recommended the album, calling it "a left-field masterpiece that comes dangerously close to reaching the heights of the band's early career."

 However, publications like Entertainment Weekly and Pitchfork were more critical of the album.
 Writing for Pitchfork, Ian Cohen wrote that the album felt "as impersonal as water-cooler small talk".
 Eli Enis wrote for Entertainment Weekly that "the fleeting moments of authenticity are hidden beneath a pile of hokey one-liners, spotty vocal performances, and awkward arrangements that rely on the accompanying orchestra to provide all of the emotional depth", but still noted that "it's arguably the darkest and most personal record that Cuomo has written since his fans' beloved Pinkerton."

 Other music critics were more ambivalent in their judgement of the album.
 Writing for Consequence of Sound, Tyler Clark concluded; "Chalk it up to the unpredictability of 2021; despite the creative and cultural headwinds into which it was released, OK Human lands as a surprisingly charming collection of pop tunes whose imperfections add to rather than detract from the experience."
-In the review for The Line of Best Fit, Alex Wisgard stated that "Weezer’s greatest misses may come from their frontman’s visceral desperation to stay relevant, but it’s a relief to hear them take chances and risk failure in such a new way.
-The album might just be OK, but it’s been a long time since Weezer have dared to be this human."
+In the review for The Line of Best Fit, Alex Wisgard stated that "Weezer's greatest misses may come from their frontman's visceral desperation to stay relevant, but it's a relief to hear them take chances and risk failure in such a new way.
+The album might just be OK, but it's been a long time since Weezer have dared to be this human."